mdominguezd/s11_cats_report.github.io/sections/introduction.md

 ## Internship organization background

 Satelligence (S11) is a company founded in 2016 that specializes in providing satellite-based actionable information by monitoring environmental risks in commodity supply chains and financial investment planning [@satelligence_home_nodate].
 More specifically, the company processes terabytes of satellite imagery to detect environmental risks and presents this information to their clients in a web application to assist them in the migration towards more sustainable sourcing models and the compliance with deforestation-free commodities regulations, such as the European Union Deforestation Regulation (EUDR) [@satelligence_internship_2023].
-S11's main focus is deforestation monitoring in the tropics using freely accessible satellite imagery.
+S11's main focus is continuous deforestation monitoring (CDM) in the tropics using freely accessible satellite imagery.
 This is a data-intensive task that is achieved by leveraging the benefits of cloud computing, specifically Google Cloud Platform.

 ## Context and justification of research